laudep/swiss-tournament-planner/README.md

 Contents: match results: match ID, winner and loser ID

 **VIEW: STANDINGS**
-Contents: Matches played by each player ordered by amount of wins.
+Contents: matches played by each player sorted by amount of wins.

 ## Tournament functions